Winmarleigh & Cockerham Moss

 Winmarleigh and Cockerham Moss is Lancashire’s best example of a lowland raised peat bog.
 Nestled near Garstang, between the villages of Cockerham and Winmarleigh, the reserve is a real hidden gem, but is still recovering from a chequered past.

-Drained and exploited for peat extraction, the moss suffered serious degradation until, in 2010 and 2012, we bought Cockerham Moss and Winmarleigh Moss to safeguard the plants and animals, and began restoring the invaluable landscape.
+Drained and exploited for peat extraction, the Moss suffered serious degradation until it's fortunes began to turn around in the 1990's when, under the auspices of English Nature, work was started to re-wet and restore the land.
+Then in 2010 and 2012, we bought Cockerham Moss and Winmarleigh Moss to safeguard the plants and animals, and began restoring this invaluable landscape.

 We have constructed more than 4km of peat bunding to help hold water on the reserve.
 Supported by our other restoration work, Winmarleigh and Cockerham Moss is beginning to thrive once more.

-Specialist mossland animals like brown hares and common lizards have been spotted bounding across the grass and scuttling amongst the vegetation.
-Fascinating plants like the carnivorous round-leaved sundew lurk underfoot, sphagnum moss is beginning to regrow, and the beautiful red rubies of cranberry can be seen across the reserve.
+Common lizards can be spotted scuttling amongst the vegetation and fascinating plants like the carnivorous round-leaved sundew lurk underfoot.
+Sphagnum moss is beginning to regrow, and the beautiful red rubies of bog cranberry can be seen across the reserve.
 Most exciting of all, the rare large heath butterfly flies across the boggy areas of Winmarleigh Moss between late June and early August.

 If left alone, Winmarleigh and Cockerham Moss would dry out completely, losing all of the rare plants and animals who call it home.